Social Icons

 Directed by Ildikó Enyedi

-On Body and Soul is a Hungarian movie which tries to link the real world with the dream of two people.
-The category where this movie falls into place will be a romantic drama.
+On Body and Soul is a Hungarian movie that tries to link the real world with the dreams of two people.
+It falls into the category of romantic drama.

-The movie falls short in the areas of excitement, pace and the needed twist and turns needed to make it a movie I will feel confident recommending.
-Its desire to remain slow paced and not invite the needed excitement to go through this almost two hours long movie is where I feel the writers and producers failed to deliver.
-That said, I enjoyed the characterization and I was very inquisitive on the two main characters that I watched the movie through to the end and will say if you are into such romantic drama’s you will enjoy the movie too.
+The movie falls short in areas like excitement, pace, and the twists and turns needed to make it something I’d feel confident recommending.
+Its decision to remain slow-paced and not include the necessary excitement to carry viewers through its nearly two-hour runtime is where I feel the writers and producers failed to deliver.
+That said, I enjoyed the characterization and found myself very curious about the two main characters, which kept me watching until the end.
+If you’re into romantic dramas, you might enjoy this movie too.

-Nominated for Best Foreign Film at the 90th Academy Awards and Alexandra Borbély (who played Maria) winning the European Actress award at the European Film Awards – On Body and Soul takes place in a slaughterhouse, where there is nothing much going on.
-Like every typical work place some people are involved while others are not.
-The movie’s focus is on two people, Endre the CFO and Mária the autistic quality inspector.
+Nominated for Best Foreign Film at the 90th Academy Awards, and with Alexandra Borbély (who played Mária) winning the European Actress award at the European Film Awards, On Body and Soul takes place in a slaughterhouse where not much happens.
+Like any typical workplace, some people are involved in the daily grind, while others are not.
+The movie focuses on two people: Endre, the CFO, and Mária, an autistic quality inspector.

-Much of their initial conversations together very much led nowhere and Endre felt like he was intruding and crossing the line with his extremely quiet and withdrawn co-worker, Maria.
+Much of their initial conversations go nowhere, and Endre often feels like he’s intruding or crossing a line with his extremely quiet and withdrawn co-worker, Mária.

-Nothing much will have happened between the two if a theft had not occurred in the slaughterhouse, which led Endre to invite the police.
-The police ask Endre to carryout a psychological evaluation of his workers claiming it is very much certain that the person who did this can be found with such a method.
+Nothing much would have happened between the two if a theft hadn’t occurred at the slaughterhouse, prompting Endre to call the police.
+The police suggest Endre conduct a psychological evaluation of his workers, claiming it’s likely the culprit could be identified through this method.

-The whole inquisition of Endre got Maria to like him and find him interesting (or in her words beautiful).
-But her autistic behavior made it difficult for Endre to understand her or know where he stood when it comes to her.
-She figures this out starts to work on herself to be able to trust Endre enough to come close to her.
+Endre’s curiosity leads Mária to develop feelings for him, finding him interesting (or, in her words, beautiful).
+But her autistic behavior makes it difficult for Endre to understand her or know where he stands with her.
+Mária realizes this and begins working on herself to trust Endre enough to let him get close to her.

-The movie could have gone in many directions in the exploration of the dream phenomenon, but the writers decided to only focus on the interaction of the two parties involved, inviting us the viewers to be patient and see where this movie will lead us.
+The movie could have explored the dream phenomenon in many directions, but the writers chose to focus solely on the interaction between the two characters, inviting viewers to be patient and see where the story leads.

 0 comments: